Achyut132002/Ridiv-react-tracker/README.md

 * 3. Go to the link in terminal to open the app

   ## Features:-
 * Add Task: Included a form or input field to add new tasks to the list.
-Tasks should have at least a name and a date added.
+Tasks should have at least a name and a date added."Enter" tab can also be used to add a task.
 * Delete Task: Provided a way to delete tasks from the list.
 * Mark as Completed: Allowed users to mark tasks as completed.
 Completed tasks should be visually distinct from incomplete ones.
 * Styling: Applied basic styling to make the interface user-friendly.